Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Halo Profiles

 \section{Halo Profiles}

-Characterizing a halo includes various profiles and variables, such as density profile, total mass, concentration parameter, halo shape, and velocity dispersion profile.
-Considering self-interaction among DM particles may dramatically alter these characteristics in both large and small scale structures, and the imprint of collisional DM can emerge in a variety of astrophysical tests.
-For example, the effect of SIDM on galaxy wraps is investigated in \cite{Pardo:2019wie}. \\
+Characterizing a halo includes various profiles and variables, such as density profile, total mass, concentration parameter, halo shape and velocity dispersion profile.
+The assumption of self-interaction among DM particles may dramatically alter these characteristics in both large and small scale structures, and the imprint of collisional DM can emerge in a variety of astrophysical tests.
+For example, the effect of SIDM on galaxy wraps is investigated in Ref. \cite{Pardo:2019wie}. \\

-In order to study SIDM cluster size halo profiles, Brinckmann et al. performed a dark-matter-only simulation, containing 28 dynamically relaxed halos with masses of $\approx 10^{15} M_{\odot}$ in CDM and SIDM models \cite{Brinckmann:2017uve}.
-In a more comprehensive and more recent work, Andrew Robertson et al. performed another similar simulation, but with adding baryonic matter effects and also another mass window of $\approx 10^{14} M_{\odot}$ \cite{Robertson:2018anx}.
-Both studies have been presented for two choices of $\frac{\sigma}{m}$, which are $\frac{\sigma}{m}=0.1cm^2 g^{-1}$ (hereafter SIDM0.1) and $\frac{\sigma}{m}=1cm^2 g^{-1}$ (hereafter SIDM1).
-Even though the latter simulation has also been performed with velocity-dependent $\frac{\sigma}{m}$, this model is not our objective in this paper.
-We concentrate on the results of the previous simulations, mainly the latter, and try to convert those results to mathematical expressions that can be used to determine halo characteristics and to derive scaling relations in the next Section.
-As we deduce our relations from \cite{Robertson:2018anx}, we can solely obtain and use our equations for $0.1 cm^2 g^{-1}<\frac{\sigma}{m}<1 cm^2 g^{-1}$ and $10^{14}<\frac{M}{M_{\odot}}<10^{15}$, analogous to the upper and lower limits of the given simulation.
+In order to study SIDM cluster sized halo profiles, Brinckmann et al. performed a dark-matter-only simulation, containing 28 dynamically relaxed halos with mass of $\approx 10^{15} \; \rm{M}_{\odot}$ in CDM and SIDM models \cite{Brinckmann:2017uve}.
+In a more comprehensive and more recent work, Andrew Robertson et al. performed another similar simulation, but with adding baryonic matter effects and also another mass window of $\approx 10^{14} \; \rm{M}_{\odot}$ \cite{Robertson:2018anx}.
+Both studies have been performed for two choices of $\frac{\sigma}{m}$, which are $\frac{\sigma}{m}=0.1 \; \rm{cm}^2 g^{-1}$ (hereafter SIDM0.1) and $\frac{\sigma}{m}=1 \; \rm{cm}^2 g^{-1}$ (hereafter SIDM1).
+Even though Andrew Robertson et al. have also studied the velocity-dependent model of $\frac{\sigma}{m}$ as a part of their simulation, this model is not our objective in this paper.
+We concentrate on the results of these simulations only for the constant $\frac{\sigma}{m}$ model (mainly the one in Ref. \cite{Robertson:2018anx}), and try to convert those results to mathematical expressions that can be used to determine halo characteristics and to derive scaling relations in the next Section.
+As we deduce our relations from \cite{Robertson:2018anx}, we can solely obtain and use our equations for $0.1 \; \rm{cm}^2 g^{-1}<\frac{\sigma}{m}<1 \; \rm{cm}^2 g^{-1}$ and $10^{14}<\frac{\rm{M}}{\rm{M}_{\odot}}<10^{15}$, analogous to the upper and lower limits of the given simulation.
 Meanwhile, all the results are found for low-redshift clusters, due to the assumption of $z \approx 0$ in the simulation.